Home / Blog / Initializing Vue 3 Applications: Benefits and Best Practices

 .mount('#header-app')

-If you run the app using vue serve you should be able to see both parts working on one page.
-In the console output you will see that the Main app has access to vue-router and the store using VueX while the Header app does not.
+If you run the app using vue serve, you will see both parts functioning on a single page.
+The Main app will have access to vue-router and the Vuex store, while the Header app will not.

 created () {